andrea-berling/ALGA/README.md

 There are fundamentally two settings:

 1. the animation "speed"

     The animation speed can be automatic calculated based on the number of values, by choosing on of the three available
     options:
     1. Slow
     2. Medium
     3. Fast

+    Alternatively, the user can insert manually the desired delay for the comparison animation and for the movement animation.

 2. the animation mode, which can be:

     1. Step-by-Step: the user is able to advance the animation one step at a time
     2. Motion: the animation runs by itself